yeputons/DbFall2013/README.md

 Next bytes: the key itself
 Next 4 bytes: length of value (int32).
 It can be -1 too, which means 'remove this key from DB'.
 Next bytes: the value itself

+== HashTrieEngine

+This engine stores trie (prefix tree) of keys' SHA1 hashes.
+Each node may have up to 256 children and maximal depth of such trie is at most 160/8 = 20 edges.

+There are two types of nodes: inner and leaf.
+Inner node contains links to its children, while leaf node contains one pair: (key, value).
+Value can be null which means 'this pair was deleted'.

+If inner node contains only one leaf in its subtree, all unnecessary inner nodes are not stored.
+Therefore, depth of particular leafs can be less than 20 and can even change during DB work.

+Storage file is preallocated to be mmap() usable.
+If it becomes too small to hold all the date, its size is increased twice.

+Storage format:
+First 4 bytes - signature. {'Y', 'D', 'B', 1} as for now Next 4 bytes - current length of 'busy' part of the file (which was used)

+After that descriptions of nodes follow.
+Root node is always presented at offset 8 and it's always inner.

+First byte of each node's specification is its type:
+1. Inner node has type=1.
+After that 256 int32 values follow - offsets of children of this inner node.
+   Unexisting child is represented by offset zero, which is invalid offset.
+2. Leaf node has type=2.
+Then its value's length follows (in bytes or -1 for null).
+Then the value goes itself, then key's length, then the key.

+Content of the unsued part of storage is undefined and is not used.